Skip to content

 • Monitor closely for 30 days.
 Even after making adjustments, watch actual spend against projections for at least one full billing cycle to confirm your changes are working as expected.

 Platform changes like this are a reminder that Google optimises for its own revenue model, not your client's budget constraints.
+This update is part of a broader pattern of platform-level shifts reshaping how agencies plan spend; for more context, see our overview of the key ad spend trends shaping 2026.
+Pace automates these pacing adjustments across platforms so you catch deviations before they cost money — start a free trial to see it in action.
 The agencies that protect their clients through transitions like this are the ones that keep those clients long-term.

 You might also like